cocos-creator/docs-3d-deprecated/en/asset/mesh.md

 The above image is all the animation asset information under the current model, and the editing area of ​​the specific frame number information of the currently selected animation.
 You can change the animation name or perform simple animation cropping here.
 To do so:

-  - Click the `+` button in the red box on the image to add an animation file.
+  - Click the `+` button in the red box on the image to add an animation clip asset.
 The new file added by default copies a complete clip data.
-You can input the number of frames in the `Start`` End` input box to crop the animation.
+You can input the number of frames in the `Start` `End` input box to crop the animation.
 (Drag and drop animation is not currently supported)

   - Click the `-` button in the red box on the image to delete the currently selected animation file